-Algebra Keystone Exam End of course (Algebra 1 or Conceptual Algebra) Required graduation requirements, each student must de pathways provided, to earn a diploma from Wes following pages for more details).
-Each student is taking a Keystone affiliated course.
-A student where Exam may also participate in testing for graduation e state assessment designed to evaluate proficiency in Algemonstrate proficiency on the Algebra Keystone Exam, or fust Allegheny (see the State Assessment Graduation Requirem sprovided the opportunity to take the Keystone Exams in Mana previously completed a Keystone-related course but did non purposes.
-Additionally, any student who has taken a Keystone of the other sent Pathways on the yof the year they are not take the Keystone score Proficient may re-take the exam.
+Algebra Keystone Exam End of course (Algebra 1 or Conceptual Algebra) Required The Algebra Keystone Exam is an end-of-course state assessment designed to evaluate proficiency in Algebra.
+As part of the graduation requirements, each student must demonstrate proficiency on the Algebra Keystone Exam, or fulfill one of the other pathways provided, to earn a diploma from West Allegheny (see the State Assessment Graduation Requirement Pathways on the following pages for more details).
+Each student is provided the opportunity to take the Keystone Exams in May of the year they are taking a Keystone affiliated course.
+A student who previously completed a Keystone-related course but did not take the Keystone Exam may also participate in testing for graduation purposes.
+Additionally, any student who has taken a Keystone Exam and did not score Proficient may re-take the exam.
 Biology Keystone Exam End of course (Biology or Honors Biology) Required